Briggsc28/briggsc28.github.io/_posts/2015-08-15-WiFi-on-your-Windows-10-IoT-Raspberry-Pi-2.md

 ---
 layout: post
-title: How to get started use WiFi on your Windows 10 IoT Raspberry Pi 2
+title: How to get started using WiFi on your Windows 10 IoT Raspberry Pi 2
 excerpt: "How to take advantage of the new WiFi support for the Windows 10 IoT Raspberry Pi 2"
 modified: 2015-08-10
 tags: [Windows 10, IoT, Pi, Wifi]